papivot/k8s-operations/Moving to Distroless.md

 ---
 ## Distroless build

 While using a distroless image build the container image, one does not have access to any shell commands and package manager binaries.
-In the above Docker
+In the above Dockerfile, the following commands would not work - `apk`, `mkdir`, `chmod`,`adduser`.
+These requirements have to be modified by  using a stepped build.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxMjkwODE4NywxODIxNjU5NzY1LDE4MD
+eyJoaXN0b3J5IjpbLTE4ODQ4MjYyODQsMTgyMTY1OTc2NSwxOD
-UxNTkyNDNdfQ==
+A1MTU5MjQzXX0=
 -->